 - Look for a unit that offers tilt-over protection.
 Again this is important with kids and pets running around that could accidentally knock the heater over.
 Tilt protection will shut off the heater the moment it is knocked over, thereby preventing a fire hazard.

-Additionally it’s a good idea to place the patio heater in a spot that is out of the way of traffic.
+Additionally, it’s a good idea to place the patio heater in a spot that is out of the way of traffic.
 Speak to everyone in the house about proper safety procedures.
-This means not touching it, not allowing kids to plug it in or adjust the heat.
+This means not touching it, and not allowing kids to plug it in or adjust the heat.
 Respect the fact that it can pose a fire hazard if not used properly.